shuvijs/shuvijs.org/docs/guide/features/routes/on-demand-transpilation.md

           return <div>about</div>
         }
         ```
-1. Each route is lazy entry in production. it is on demand download when user visit a route.
+1. Each route is lazy entry in production. it is on demand loaded when user visit a route.